imenmezrigui11-stack/web-project-/README.md

 # web-project-
-a web page for a restaurant located in Bizerte using html css
+This project is a modern and responsive restaurant website developed using HTML and CSS.
+It represents a restaurant located in Bizerte, Tunisia, showcasing its menu, ambiance, and services in an attractive way.